- Home

 (3) A provider shall provide a parent or a student with email and telephone contacts for the provider during regular business hours to facilitate parent contact.

-(4) A provider and any third party working with a provider shall, for all eligible students, satisfy Board requirements for:
+(4) A provider and any third party working with a provider shall satisfy Board requirements for:

-(b) criminal background checks for provider employees consistent with Title 53G, Chapter 11, Part 4, Background Checks;
+(b) criminal background checks for employees consistent with Title 53G, Chapter 11, Part 4, Background Checks;

 (c) documentation of student enrollment and participation consistent with a standard of active participation on record with the Superintendent; and